GIST-CSBL/DD-PRiSM/README.md

     - RMSE: Root Mean squared error on two torch tensors

+    - WeightedMSE: The MSE corrected by the sample density (dMSE in our paper)

+    - CustomLoss (Class): The class for the loss function used in our study (sample density weighting MSE with correlation)

+    - batch_dot: Batch-level dot product of vectors (manually defined as the built-in batch dot was too slow)

+    - get_tensor_value: Get the value of a pyTorch tensor

+    - Hook: The class that extracts the output value of the intermediate layer of the model

+    - get_intermediate_output: Get the value of the intermediate layer using Hook class

   - 00_MonotherapyUtils.ipynb: The Monotherapy model and functions related to the Monotherapy model.